SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 of the cells is checked.
 If the cell cannot produce offspring, the transposon is inserted in an essential gene.
 By means of sequencing the location of the transposon insertion can be checked and related to a specific gene.
-The genes of all cells (called the library) is saturated when all possible insertion sites have at least one insertion of a transposon.
-In this case all genes are checked for their essentiality.
+The genome of all cells (called the library) is saturated when all possible insertion sites have at least one insertion of a transposon.
+In this case all regions of the DNA are checked for their essentiality.

 ## Essentiality